A nightmare

 How to help your baby

-From when your baby is very young, even
+From when your child is very young, even

 Briefly

-talk the dream through right after it happened: let
+talk the dream through right after it happened

 your child tell you what she saw.